 Some people might find it handy to link their TU Delft e-mail address to their personal e-mail address.
 This is possible, the only thing you have to do is go to e-service.tudelft.nl, log on with your NetID and change your personal settings.
 Here is an option to link your TU Delft e-mail to your personal e-mail.
 On this page, you also have the option to receive your exam results on your e-mail, so you will be notified when a new grade is added in OSIRIS.

 On the campus are several places where you can print, copy and scan.
 For scanning, you can log on to a printer with your NetID, this is also possible by scanning your campus card.
 The scanned documents can be send automatically to your TU Delft e-mail or you can send it to your personal e-mail address.
 If you want to scan every page in one PDF document, you have to select the ‘Batch mode scan’ option.
 After you are done, you can log out and the documents will be send to your e-mail or it will be placed in your personal folder at the server (this is the ‘My Documents’ folder when you are loggen on the TU Delft network).

-For printing and copying, you need money on your account.
-If you are logged on at the network, you can see how much money you have on your account, this is in the bottom right corner of the screen.
-The TU Delft will give you €15,-, when all the money is spent, you can upgrade your printing balance at the following website: https://tudelft.pcounterwebpay.com.
+For printing and copying, you can use this link.
+You need money on your account.
+If you are logged on at the network, you can see how much money you have on your account.
+The TU Delft will give you €15,-, when all the money is spent, you can upgrade your printing balance on the same website.

 Sometimes there are no computers available at the faculty, but you still want to work with some TU Delft software.
 You can still use these programs at your own computer.
 Log on at weblogin.tudelft.nl with your NetID and then you can choose which program you want to work with.
 This way you can work with every program on your own computer, not only when you are on the internet of the TU Delft, but even at home.
 This is free of charge.